prorelsim/prorelsimOLD.github.io/index.md

 There is now a growing interest in soccer at grassroots level in the US.
 Several amateur soccer clubs have already been setup and are being run successfully.
 In a promotion & relegation system, an amateur soccer club, could in theory, enter the lowest league in the soccer pryamid, gain promotion each season and eventually reach the top league in the country.
 It could then compete in continetal cups similar to the Champions League/UEFA Europa League in Europe and the Copa Liberatores in South America.
 The US is one of only three countries in the world that don't use promotion & relegation.
 Canada and Australia being the other two.
 Under the current system, a soccer club would need to be invited to play in the top league.

 #### [](#header-4)Assumptions
 *   that soccer can be the number one sport in the US.
 *   that soccer could compete with other sports for talented athletes.
 *   there are sponsors who wish to be involved in soccer
+*   that many investors would get involved if there was a realistic chance a club they setup/invested in could get promoted to the top league
+*   that many more people would start to go to matches if there were many clubs being formed around country.
+A kind of "who is your local club?".
+If people could drive 30mins to watch football at a decent stadium with a good experience.
+*  groups of individuals who have followed soccer in the US and the world join together to form clubs.
+The excitement of seeing a club you created climb the leagues until it is playing against the best teams in the country.

 #### [](#header-4)Statistical Model Of A Soccer Club